openwsn-berkeley/openbenchmark/docs/source/index.md

 <!-- ====================================================================== -->

-# Experiment Performance Events
+# Experiment Performance Events API

 `API version: 0.0.1`

 Performance data needed to calculate the KPIs is calculated by OpenBenchmark based on the events generated by the SUT.
 SUT implements a software component called Agent bridging the constrained network and the OpenBenchmark platform.
-Typically, the Agent can be implemented as part of the network Gateway where hardware constraints are less pronounced compared to the rest of the low-power network such that it can subscribe to different topics, and translate events triggered by the IUT into the format expected by OpenBenchmark.
+Typically, the Agent can be implemented as part of the Network Gateway where hardware constraints are less pronounced compared to the rest of the low-power network such that it can subscribe to different topics, and translate events triggered by the IUT into the format expected by OpenBenchmark.

 How the Agent communicates with the IUT is specific to the implementation.
-For example, in the OpenWSN implementation, Gateway (i.e. OpenVisualizer component) communicates with the nodes in the network over the OpenTestbed-emulated serial port by using HDLC framing and custom commands.
+For example, in the OpenWSN implementation, Network Gateway (i.e. OpenVisualizer component) communicates with the nodes in the network over the OpenTestbed-emulated serial port by using HDLC framing and custom commands.

 <!-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -  -->